pulsartronic/LoRaWANGatewaySC/README.md

-# LoRaWANGatewaySC

-LoRa WAN Single Channel Gateway for WeMos ESP8266 Arduino
+# LoRa WAN Single Channel Gateway for WeMos ESP8266 Arduino

 Instructions on how to make it work can be found here https://pulsartronic.com/blog/electronics/lorawan